Pending I-485 FAQ

 First of all, you need to know your country of chargeability.
 This is usually your country of birth or origin.
 Then, find out your employment-based preference, such as EB-2, EB-3, etc. which is based on your approved Immigrant Petition.
 Finally, you will also need your priority date (PD), which is the date when you start your immigration process.
 This is normally the date you applied for labor certification.
 If LC is not required in your case, your PD is the date when I-140 was filed.

 With the above information, located the table that contains data for your country and EB preference.
 Then add up all the numbers that have an earlier priority date than yours.
 This is the total number of applicants ahead of you.
-There is an example at the bottom of this page.
+Click the link above for more detailed description and an example.

 A much easier way is to use our Green Card Tracker.
 It automatically does the calculation based on the same information you provide.
 In addition, the tracker also displays the number of applications from previous inventories so you don't have to download all the data and calculate them one by one.
 A bar chart is automatically generated to show the progress over time.